pauldmccarthy/fsleyes/userdoc/3d_view.rst

 setting.

+If you have an image with data that you would like to display on the mesh, you can use the *Tools* |right_arrow| *Project image data onto surface* option - this will sample data from the image at every mesh vertex, and then add that data to the mesh as a **Vertex data** option.

 The default behaviour, when you are colouring a mesh with some vertex data, is for the colours to be interpolated (smoothed) across the mesh surface.
 However, if you are viewing discrete data (e.g. anatomical labels),